-Any redevelopment scheme could also include some community, healthcare or commercial uses such as live-work units or small scale retail.
-The purpose of incorporating these uses and of this limited scale is to provide local facilities and to create vitality during the day and evening through active street frontages, to engender an element of natural surveillance and 'people policing' for the development.
+As mentioned earlier, any redevelopment scheme could also include some community, healthcare or commercial uses such as live-work units.
+The purpose of incorporating these uses is to provide local facilities and to create vitality during the day and evening through active street frontages, to engender an element of natural surveillance and 'people policing' for the development.